-GSV-1 Programs in the LibraryBillings Public Library sponsors programs that are informational, educational, cultural and recreational and are designed to appeal to community audiences with a broad range of ages, viewpoints and interests.
-Programs will promote Library resources and services and support its mission and strategic plan.
+GSV-1 Programs in the LibraryBillings Public Library sponsors programs that are informational, educational, cultural, and recreational and are designed to appeal to community audiences with a broad range of ages, viewpoints, and interests.
+Programs will promote library resources and services and support its mission and strategic plan.

 Library sponsorship of a program does not constitute an endorsement of the content of the program or the views expressed by participants.
-Organizational or business affiliation of presenters may be used by the Library to promote programs; this does not constitute endorsement, merely acknowledgment.
+Organizational or business affiliation of presenters may be used by the library to promote programs; this does not constitute endorsement, merely acknowledgment.

 Registration may be required for planning purposes or when space is limited.
-Patrons who repeatedly fail to attend programs for which they have registered may be refused permission to register for future programs
+Patrons who repeatedly fail to attend programs for which they have registered may be refused permission to register for future programs.

-Anyone wishing to express a concern about the content or presentation of a program sponsored by the Library must complete a Statement of Concern Form available at the public service desks.
+Anyone wishing to express a concern about the content or presentation of a program sponsored by the library must complete a Statement of Concern Form available at the public service desks.